Elisa Loncón: Presidential tenure

 Shortly after being elected President of the Constitutional Convention, Loncón declared her aim to discuss terms for the release of the Prisoners of the Revolt and indigenous political prisoners.
 Having denounced harassment and threats to Loncón, on 20 July, 2021, she was assigned two female escorts of the Carabineros de Chile for security.
 Besides direct threats, Loncón has faced persistent criticism and attacks from a group of about 8,000 unique Twitter accounts.
 Much criticism of her has been identified as part of a larger smear campaign against the Constitutional Convention by voters of the "reject" option in the 2020 Chilean national plebiscite.
 On July 27, 2021, the hashtag "#DestitucionDeElisaLoncon" aiming to promote an impeachment of Loncón became a trending topic in Twitter and was featured in large Chilean media outlets.
 The originator of the campaign scores as an "echo-chamber" type of account in the Botometer project.

-She has been criticized by right-wing members of the Constitutional Convention for her recurrent use of Mapudungun when speaking in the convention.
+She was criticized by right-wing members of the Constitutional Convention for her recurrent use of Mapudungun when speaking in the convention.

 Loncón has helped to build a "plurinational library" in the Constitutional Convention and bought for that purpose books by Humberto Maturana, Ximena Dávila, Frantz Fanon, Christo Brand, Linda Tuhiwai, Silvia Rivera Cusicanqui.
 Loncón also bought the books Küme mongen, Suma qamaña, Mo ora riva riva.
 Ensayos y propuestas para una constitución plurinacional and Maben ñi Puji by multiple authors.